-- Formal observation every other year with the same PD requirements and observation options available to Year 4 & 5 - Teachers (see above).

-• Alternative evaluation options: complete Form C and submit proposal.
+- Formal observation every other year with the same PD requirements and observation options available to Year 4 & 5 Teachers (see above) - Alternative evaluation options: complete Form C and submit proposal.

-PRE-CONFERENCE FORM

-(FORM A)
+PRE-CONFERENCE FORM (FORM A)

+Today's Date

+The evaluator and classroom teacher will meet and determine the class to be observed.
+Prior to the scheduled observation, the teacher will provide the evaluator with a completed Pre-Conference Form.
+Should plans change between the time of the pre-conference and the observation, the observation will be rescheduled at the request of either party.

+Teacher's Name

+Date of Scheduled Observation

+Grade/Class/Subject Selected

-Today's Date The evaluator and classroom teacher will meet and determine the class observation, the teacher will provide the evaluator with a completed Pr between the time of the pre-conference and the observation, the observe either party. re-Conference Form.
-Should plans change Teacher's Name Date of Scheduled Observation 2 447242 0 2 44242 2 400 01 2011244204 0 0001 1 4112011 Grade/Class/Subject Selected - 1.
-List the learning objective(s) of this lesson: 2.
-Describe the context of the lesson, including preceding lesson ons and those to follow.
-3. What teaching/learning activities will be observed?
-4. How will the lesson be assessed?
-5. Provide information about the students being observed and a any other relevant information: Teacher's Signature Administrator's Signature
+- 1. List the learning objective(s) of this lesson: - 2.
+Describe the context of the lesson, including preceding lessons and those to follow. - 3.
+What teaching/learning activities will be observed? - 4.
+How will the lesson be assessed? - 5.
+Provide information about the students being observed and any other relevant information:

+Teacher's Signature

+Administrator's Signature